webplatform/docs/svg/elements/feComponentTransfer/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|feComponentTransfer is a filter primitive which allows the independent manipulation of each color channel (including the alpha channel) in the input graphic.
-It is always a child element of a <filter > element and is the parent of child elements (feFuncR, feFuncG, feFuncB and feFuncA) that perform each color channel manipulation.}}
+It is always a child element of a '''filter''' element and is the parent of child elements (feFuncR, feFuncG, feFuncB and feFuncA) that perform each color channel manipulation.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGComponentTransferElement
-|Content=<code>feComponentTransfer</code> in combination with its child elements (feFuncR, feFuncG, feFuncB and feFuncA) allows the independent manipulation of each color channel of the input graphic.
+|Content='''feComponentTransfer''' in combination with its child elements (feFuncR, feFuncG, feFuncB and feFuncA) allows the independent manipulation of each color channel of the input graphic.

 Attributes: